Kick scooter: Electric kick scooters

 Electric models achieved popularity over their gas-powered counter parts in the early 2000.
 They are often manufactured for fleet rentals, such as Lime e-scooters.
 Shared electric kick scooters have also made a certain contribution to environmental protection, because they do not emit greenhouse gases, reduce traffic congestion and reduce the need for public transportation, however they are most sustainable when they are "replacing personalized individual transport".
-Electric scooters are also available for personal use, with manufacturers such as TurboAnt offering models designed for individual ownership.

 Safety

 Care must be taken when going up or down curbs, as this can cause the scooter to come to a sudden stop, sending the rider onto the ground.
+This can also happen from a collision with the edge of a pothole.